Rullion & SAP Fieldglass: Renewable Energy Workforce Transformation

 BLOGBy Rullion on 20 June 2025

-As governments and industries commit to ambitious climate targets, the energy sector is undergoing the biggest workforce transformation in a generation.
+As governments and industries commit to ambitious climate targets, the energy sector is undergoing the biggest renewable energy workforce transformation in a generation.
 But the promise of solar, wind, and nuclear energy won’t be realised without one critical resource: people.
 And right now, the demand for skilled talent far exceeds supply.

 In a recent conversation between Alistair Haigh, Commercial Solutions Director at Rullion, and Vicky Revis, EMEA Lead at SAP Fieldglass, they explored how workforce management must evolve to support the energy transition.